pdoriadev/CppFun/CppFun/KaijuFight/untitled/DesignRef.md

         + How to solve this monster??
             - Mother Dragon uses too many multi-head attacks in a row (gets too low on energy) --> bites a head off --> restores energy.
             - Repeat ^ until the last head heats itself like an oroboros
+        + LINES
-        + "I fed you my heads, and now you've come for the rest."
+            - "I fed you my heads, and now you've come for the rest."
+            - "Would you like another head, dear?"
+        + THEMES
+            - Manipulation and guilt, lost agency due to well-meaning maternal figure
+            - This feels true but limited.
+Adolescent.
+There is more to say here.
+How do we go on with these relationships?
+                - I dont' think I can expand on these themes without increasing the player's moveset?? hmmm
     * **Father Phallis** - a normal-sized guy who looks like a penis
         + Maybe use distance mechanic.
 Theme - can't get too close to him.
         + Turtles